grandstaish/compartment/README.md

 ## Overview

 Compartment is an extemely lightweight MVP (Model View Presenter) library for Android.
-It aims to make scoping really easy for Presenters so that they don't get destroyed on configuration changes.
+It aims to make scoping really easy for Presenters so that each fragment has an associated presenter and that presenter instance doesn't get destroyed on configuration changes.

 ## Usage